Updated: October 21, 2022

 You can also check soil temperature with your finger, but when you need to know the exact temperature soil thermometer is the best tool.

-21. Soil test kit
+21. Soil Test Kit

-Soil test kits help you check your garden soil health and determine which nutrients you need to provide for your garden to improve its soil quality.
+Soil test kits help you check your garden’s soil health and determine which nutrients you need to provide for your garden to improve its soil quality.

-22. Hand sprayer
+22. Hand Sprayer

-Hand sprayer or insect sprayers mainly use to control and protect your garden plants from different insects and diseases.
+Hand sprayers or insect sprayers mainly use to control and protect your garden plants from different insects and diseases.

-23. Hand gloves
+23. Hand Gloves

-24. Knee pads
+24. Knee Pads

-25. Tamping bar
+25. Tamping Bar

-26. Bulb planter
+26. Bulb Planter

 30. Weed Whacker

-On the other hand, special tools finish some awesome job which has no alternative.
-Selecting the right gardening tools will make easier your work and save your time and labor.
+On the other hand, special tools finish some excellent jobs with no alternative.
+Selecting the right gardening tools will make your work easier and save you time and labor.